maemo-leste/maemo-leste.github.io/content/maemo-leste-telepathy-2024-august.rst

 operation system many users had actually contributed translations.
-However, manual labour was still involved in getting the new translations built and deployed, and with the help of some automation this has now been done for the 50+ translation reposities that all saw contributions.
+However, manual labour was still involved in getting the new translations built and deployed, and with the help of some automation this has now been done for the 50+ translation repositories that all saw contributions.

 Some of our own core applications do not yet support localisation (like `Conversations`_, but we aim to add that soon).